parallelvirtualcluster/pvc/docs/manuals/api.md

 These endpoints manage PVC virtual machine (VM) state and operation.

-**NOTE:** The `<vm>` variable in all VM endpoints can be either a VM `name`, or a VM `uuid`.
-UUIDs are used internally to track and identify VMs, but are not human-readable, so the API treats both as equally valid and will automatically determine the `uuid` for any given `name`.
+**NOTE:** The `<vm>` variable in all VM endpoints can be either a `name` or a `uuid`.
+UUIDs are used internally by PVC to track and identify VMs, but are not human-readable, so the clients treat both as equally valid and will automatically determine the `uuid` for any given `name`.

 #### `/api/v1/vm`
  * Methods: `GET`